1925 Georgia Tech Golden Tornado football team: Legacy

 Coach Alexander recalled "The work of Douglas Wycoff against Notre Dame two years in succession was brilliant in the extreme, as was his plunging against Penn.
 State when we defeated them twice."
 Morgan Blake, sports writer for the Atlanta Journal, said of an all-time All-Southern list: "It seems to us that one name is left out in this collection, who may have been the best all-around player the South has had.

 "We have reference to Doug Wycoff of Tech who, for three straight years, was practically the unanimous all-Southern football choice, despite the fact that Georgia Tech had very lean years during his period of play at this institution.
 If Wycoff had been flanked by such a pair of halfbacks as Red Barron and Buck Flowers, or Thomason and Mizell while he was with the Jackets, he would have been an all-American.
 As it was he had to carry all of the offensive load and on the defense he was a wheelhorse.
 He was a great punter and passer.
 If Wycoff was not the best all-around player the South had produced then he was very close to the peak."

 Personnel

 Depth chart

-The following chart depicts Tech's lineup during the 1925 season with games started at the position shown in parenthesis.
+The following chart depicts Tech's lineup during the 1925 season with games started at the position shown in parentheses.
 The chart mimics the offense after the jump shift has taken place.